VeerleDepestele/Trends_in_AI/les12_0_AI_Act.md

 The last measure to support innovation is the so-called "regulatory sandboxes".
 This is a little bit of a fake concept maybe but it's a concept that we know from the fintech industry where after the crash of 2008, there was a lot of regulation, but there was still some ability needed to test new products and therefore the sandboxes were introduced.
 It's a kind of mechanism, a tool, where a market participant can collaborate with an authority and where innovative systems can be tested under regulatory oversight.
 So, it is a kind of temporary experimentation space.

-Let me give you an example: a simple approach would be a series of workshops where authorities and market participants work together to brainstorm on novel ideas in certain areas and where they can workwithout having the risk of being fined.
+Let me give you an example: a simple approach would be a series of workshops where authorities and market participants work together to brainstorm on novel ideas in certain areas and where they can work without having the risk of being fined.

 ## 3. There will be different rules for different entities in the value chain.
 (The rules will depend on the role of your organization.)